csolink/csolink-model/docs/VariantToEntityAssociationMixin.md

 ## Mixin for

- * [VariantToComponentserviceAssociation](VariantToComponentserviceAssociation.md) (mixin)  - An association between a variant and a componentservice, where the variant has a service association with the componentservice (i.e. is in linkage disequilibrium)
+ * [VariantToComponentserviceAssociation](VariantToComponentserviceAssociation.md) (mixin)  - An association between a variant and a componentservice, where the variant has a componentservice association with the componentservice (i.e. is in linkage disequilibrium)
  * [VariantToErrorAssociation](VariantToErrorAssociation.md) (mixin)
  * [VariantToObservableFeatureAssociation](VariantToObservableFeatureAssociation.md) (mixin)
  * [VariantToPopulationAssociation](VariantToPopulationAssociation.md) (mixin)  - An association between a variant and a population, where the variant has particular frequency in the population